 A legend at the top right corner of the project space lets you review and select data by Category, Relationship, Tag, or Property.

-Selecting Category, Tag, or Property displays a list of categories, tags, or properties present in the data, and the number of currently selected and total nodes of each.
-Likewise, selecting Relationship displays a list of the relationships in the data, and the number of currently selected and total edges for each.
+Select Category, Tag, or Property to display a list of categories, tags, or properties present in the data, and the number of currently selected and total nodes of each.
+Likewise, select Relationship to display a list of the relationships in the data, and the number of currently selected and total edges for each.
 You can:

-Monitor how many nodes or relationships of each category, tag, property, or relationship are currently selected.
+Monitor how many nodes of each category, tag, property (or edges of each relationship) are currently selected.
 Adding or subtracting from a selection immediately updates the numbers.